habitus-eu/HabitusDOCS/docs/gps/index.md

   - navigation
 ---

-R package that processes GPS data collected on human behavior and merges time series with GGIR package for accelerometer data.
+R package for GPS data processing and merging with accelerometer data.
 The package provides a pipeline that performs the following:

 - Loading GPS CSV files, with the aim of making this process flexible to most common formats.
 - Taking timezone into account when interpreting timestamps.